 During the course of your study you will get the opportunity to visit and work with organisations working on plant breeding, like the AgResearch Grasslands Research Centre, Plant & Food and SCION.
 Some of our students are able to conduct their projects at these organisations whilst undertaking their postgraduate study, benefiting their career and gaining real-word experience in the process.
 Masters and PhD students from Massey are often co-supervised by experienced scientists from these organisations, most of which are physically located very close to Massey’s Manawatu campus.

 Postgraduate study is hard work but hugely rewarding and empowering.
-The Postgraduate Diploma in Science will push you to produce your best creative, strategic and theoretical ideas.
+The Postgraduate Diploma in Science and Technology will push you to produce your best creative, strategic and theoretical ideas.
 The workload replicates the high-pressure environment of senior workplace roles.

 Postgraduate study is not just ‘more of the same’ undergraduate study.
 Our experts are there to guide but if you have come from undergraduate study, you will find that postgraduate study demands more in-depth and independent study.
 It takes you to a new level in knowledge and expertise especially in planning, undertaking research, improving scientific skills and also presenting scientific information to an audience.

 This qualification shares many aspects of the Master of Science (Plant Breeding) qualification.
 However, this is a shorter qualification (can be completed in a year) and you will not undertake a research project.
 If you successfully complete this PGDipSc you can conduct a 120 credit thesis to achieve your MSc qualification.
 To progress to a PhD, you need to successfully complete a Bachelor of Honours or a MSc qualification.

 You will gain the skills to work as a commercial applied plant breeder, work as a research scientist, continue into a PhD programme or work as an agronomist or agricultural advisor.

 Globally there is a shortage of plant breeders, so you will be in demand.